 If a secondary diagnosis is closely related to the principal diagnosis and does not add any distinguishing information, the secondary diagnosis is excluded from the determination of the severity of illness subclass.
 For example, a secondary diagnosis of urinary retention is excluded from the determination of the severity of illness subclass if the principal diagnosis is benign prostate hypertrophy because the urinary retention is caused by the benign prostate hypertrophy and will usually be present for patients hospitalized for benign prostate hypertrophy.
 For version 20.0 APR DRGs, the secondary diagnosis and principal diagnosis exclusion list was comprehensively reviewed and extensively modified.
-For version 24.0, the list was only updated.
-The updated list contains 534,262 pairs of secondary diagnosis-principal diagnosis exclusions.
+Since that time, the list has only updated.